jmkristian/pack-it-forms/README.md

      to replicate, like `10`, then the value should be that number followed by a period followed by a short description.
 Example:
      `10.subject`.
-This means that the number will be used as the reference to the information in the PacFORMS output
+This means that the number will be used as the reference to the information in Outpost messages.
    * Otherwise, just use a short, descriptive name like `Method`.
-     Since the field name won't start with a number, this means that the whole text of the field name will be used as the reference in the PacFORMS output.
+     Since the field name won't start with a number, this means that the whole field name will be used as the reference in Outpost messages.

 You can give an `input` a standard style, validation pattern and placeholder by adding one of these classes to its class attribute: